mdavid-stc/HumanActivityRecognition/HAR.md

 ## Building a model

-Now split the training set into a further train/test set since we're not allowed to figure this out using the real testing data (and we have plenty of observations).
+Now split the training set into a further training and validation sets since we're not allowed to figure this out using the real testing data (and we have plenty of observations).

 ```r